How to remove a watch strap: tools and techniques

 Understanding the two types of attachment

-Before removing a strap, identify the type of spring bar on your watch:
+Before removing a strap, identify the type of bar fitted to your watch.

 Standard spring bars

-This is the most common attachment — found on 95% of watches on the market.
-The spring bar is a metal rod with an internal spring, housed between the two lugs of the case.
+This is the most widespread fitting — found on 95% of watches on the market.
+The bar is a metal rod with an internal spring, housed between the two lugs of the case.
 It is compressed with a tool to release the strap.

 Two sub-types depending on the watch:

-- Drilled lugs — a small visible hole on the outside of the lug gives direct access to the spring bar pin.
+- Drilled lugs — a small hole visible on the outside of the lug gives direct access to the tip of the bar.
 The tool enters from the outside.

 - Solid lugs — no visible hole.
-The tool enters through the inner gap between the strap and the case, then pushes the pin inward to compress the spring bar.
+The tool enters through the inner gap between the strap and the case, then pushes the tip inwards to compress the bar.

-Certain premium straps — notably the Hirsch Quick Release range — incorporate a tool-free removal system.
-A small tab or lever on the spring bar itself allows it to be retracted with a simple press of the finger.
+Some premium straps — notably the Hirsch Quick Release range — include a tool-free removal system.
+A small tab on the bar retracts it with simple finger pressure.
 Fast, practical, and with no risk of scratching.

-The vintage Rolex GMT has drilled lugs — the spring bars are accessible from the outside.
+The vintage Rolex GMT has drilled lugs — the bars are reached from the outside.
 This is the simplest configuration, and the one where the Bergeon 6767F excels.

 - Place the watch face down on a folded microfibre cloth — never directly on a hard surface

-- Insert the fine tip of the Bergeon 6767F into the outer hole at the watch lug
+- Insert the fine point of the Bergeon 6767F into the outer hole in the lug

-- Press gently and with control — the spring bar compresses and the strap slides outward from the lug
+- Press gently and under control — the bar compresses and the bracelet slides clear of the lug

-- Maintain the compression and remove the strap from one side
+- Hold the compression and remove the bracelet on one side

-- Repeat on the other side (12 o'clock side)
+- Repeat on the other side, at 12 o'clock

-Tip: never force.
-A slip is the number one cause of scratches on lugs.
+Tip: never force it.
+A slip is the leading cause of scratches on the lugs.

 Removing a strap with the Hirsch Quick Release system

-The Hirsch Quick Release system is the opposite of the previous technique: no tool, no risk of scratching, removal in under 10 seconds per side.
+The Quick Release system is the opposite of the previous technique: no tool, no risk of scratching, removal in under ten seconds per side.

-Video demonstration: quick fitting of a Hirsch Quick Release strap
+Video demonstration: removing and fitting a Hirsch Quick Release strap

 How it works

-Hirsch Quick Release straps are fitted with integrated trigger spring bars.
-A small metal tab at each end of the strap compresses the bar directly with a fingernail or finger — no tool required.
+Hirsch Quick Release straps are fitted with spring bars that have a built-in release.
+A small metal tab at each end of the strap compresses the bar directly with a fingernail — no tool required.

-- Turn the watch over to access the inner face of the strap
+- Turn the watch over to reach the underside of the strap

 - Locate the metal tab at the end of the strap, on the lug side

-- Pull the tab toward the centre of the strap with your fingernail
+- Pull the tab towards the centre of the strap with your fingernail

-- The spring bar compresses — remove the strap from the lug
+- The bar compresses — lift the strap clear of the lug

 - Repeat on the other side

-Result: strap change in under 30 seconds, with no risk and no tools.
-Ideal for collectors who regularly alternate between several straps.
+The result: a strap change in under thirty seconds, with no risk and no tooling.
+Ideal if you regularly rotate between several straps.

 Removing a NATO strap

-The spring bars remain in the lugs — no need to remove them entirely if you are fitting another NATO strap straight away.
+A NATO strap slides off without any tool.
+The spring bars stay in the lugs — there is no need to remove them if you are fitting another NATO straight away.
+The change takes a few seconds.

-→ See our full guide: How to fit a NATO strap
+For fitting, see our dedicated guide: how to fit a NATO strap.

-- Using a screwdriver or knife — flat blades slip easily and scratch the lugs.
-Only the fine fork of the Bergeon 6767F guarantees a safe grip
+- Using a screwdriver or a knife — flat blades slip easily and scratch the lugs.
+Only a fine fork gives a secure grip.

-- Forcing a stuck spring bar — if the bar resists, check you are correctly positioned on the pin.
-Never force sideways
+- Forcing a seized bar — if it resists, check your position on the tip.
+Never force it sideways.

 - Losing the spring bars — they are small and fall easily.
-Work on a white cloth or pale surface so you can spot them immediately
+Work on a light-coloured cloth so you can spot them immediately.

-- Placing the watch without protection — always work on a microfibre cloth or watchmaker's cushion to protect the dial and case
+- Working without protection — always on microfibre or a watchmaker's cushion, to protect the dial and the case.

 FAQ — Removing a watch strap

-On watches with drilled lugs, it is sometimes possible to compress the spring bar with the tip of a pen or toothpick — but the risk of slipping and scratching is high.
-The Bergeon 6767F remains essential for solid lugs (Rolex, Omega, Tudor).
-Only Quick Release systems allow true tool-free removal.
+On watches with drilled lugs, it is sometimes possible to compress the bar with the tip of a pen — but the risk of slipping and scratching is high.
+The Bergeon 6767F remains essential for solid lugs: Rolex, Omega, Tudor.
+Only Quick Release systems allow genuine tool-free removal.

-How do I know if my watch has drilled or solid lugs?
+How do I know whether my watch has drilled or solid lugs?

-Turn your watch over and look at the lugs from the side.
-If you see a small hole on the outer side of each lug — drilled lugs.
-If the lugs are smooth with no visible hole — solid lugs.
-The vast majority of Rolex, Omega and Tudor watches have solid lugs.
+Turn your watch over and look at the lugs in profile.
+A small hole on the outer side of each lug means drilled lugs.
+Smooth lugs with no visible opening mean solid lugs.
+The great majority of recent Rolex, Omega and Tudor watches have solid lugs.

-What should I do if a spring bar is stuck or corroded?
+What should I do if the spring bar is seized or rusted?

-Do not force.
-A stuck spring bar may indicate corrosion or deformation.
-In this case, take the watch to a watchmaker — forcing it can damage the lugs or case.
-Replace the spring bar afterwards.
+Do not force it.
+A seized bar may indicate corrosion or deformation.
+Take the watch to a watchmaker — forcing it can damage the lugs or the case.
+Replace the bar afterwards.

 Can the original spring bars be reused?

-Yes, as long as they are not deformed or oxidised.
-If you change straps regularly, periodically check the condition of the spring bars and replace them if worn — they cost just a few cents and are available in all standard widths.
+Yes, as long as they are neither deformed nor oxidised.
+If you change strap regularly, check their condition periodically.
+They cost a few euros and are available in every standard width.

-The standard spring bar diameter is 1.5 mm for the vast majority of sport and collection watches.
-Some vintage models use 1.8 mm — check before ordering.
-We recommend reinforced stainless steel spring bars of 1.8 mm diameter for greater security.
+The standard diameter is 1.5 mm on almost every sports and collector's watch.
+Some vintage models use 1.8 mm.
+We recommend reinforced 1.8 mm stainless steel bars for added security.

 Follow La Boîte à Montres on social media: